PolyMet Mine Overview

 Permits

-For the past several years, WaterLegacy has challenged the PolyMet sulfide mine in both the federal and state courts.
-Courts often defer to regulatory agencies, and litigation is difficult.
-In the spring of 2019, WaterLegacy exposed evidence of a PolyMet permitting scandal.
-The Minnesota Pollution Control Agency (MPCA) destroyed documents and successfully lobbied the U.S. Environmental Protection Agency (EPA) to suppress comments criticizing weaknesses in the PolyMet permit.
-In June 2019, on WaterLegacy’s motion, the Minnesota Court of Appeals transferred the PolyMet permit cases to district court to determine if MPCA’s actions in issuing the PolyMet permit were “irregularities in procedure.”
+The PolyMet NorthMet water pollution was issued by the Minnesota Pollution Control Agency (MPCA) in December 2018.
+WaterLegacy has challenged the PolyMet sulfide mine in both the federal and state courts.
+Starting in the spring of 2018, WaterLegacy exposed evidence of a PolyMet permitting scandal.
+The MPCA destroyed documents and successfully lobbied the U.S. Environmental Protection Agency (EPA) to suppress comments criticizing weaknesses in the PolyMet permit.
+After several years of litigation, the courts not only found that MPCA has issued the PolyMet water pollution permit using irregular procedures, but reversed the permit decision as “arbitrary and capricious” and due to failure to protect either surface water or groundwater from pollution.

 Threat of Tailings Dam Failure